Boric Acid & Ants

 Here are some of the problems:

 - Mixing boric acid with foods that are not attractive to the type of ant that you are trying to control.
 Generally using jelly and peanut butter are the most common bait materials.
-However, you must make the bait is moist enough to attract ants.
+However, you must make sure the bait is moist enough to attract ants.

 - Often, there is little or no quality control with homemade boric acid baits.
 The concentration of boric acid in the bait is very important.
 To little boric acid results in bait that simply doesn’t kill the ants and too much boric acid causes the ants to die before they can share the bait with the queen, workers and other colony members.
 Also, too much boric acid may cause the ants to detect the presence of the boric acid and they simply will not feed on the bait.